-UMF’s Partnership offers several financial assistance options (please visit our Scholarships and Stipends page for more information) and can help you explore other sources of financial compensation that may be available to you.
+UMF’s Partnership offers several financial assistance options and can help you explore other sources of financial compensation that may be available to you.
 Students are also encouraged to consult with the UMF Financial Aid Office to determine eligibility for scholarships, stipends, and work-study programs as these may support your community-based work activities.

 How to get started?

 You can start by checking the Opportunity Board on this website.

 If you have a particular interest or a specific goal for a community-based experience, the Partnership can help you to identify and contact potential community sponsors.

 Another way to discover community-based work opportunities is through UMF’s Career Services Office in Franklin Hall, which maintains a calendar of job and career fairs at UMF and at other locations.
 Also, many UMF student organizations support community service activities.
 Check out the student organization directory to see if one is right for you.

 UMF’s Career Services Office and staff in the Partnership office can assist you in preparing resumes and job applications and getting ready for an interview.
 Once an opportunity is secured, the Partnership can provide you with the training and support you need to be successful in your new role!

 Contact Us:University of Maine at Farmington Partnership for Civic Engagement 105 Fusion Space Farmington, Maine 04938 Telephone: 207-778-7516 or 778-7593 Facsimile: 207-778-7840 TDD: 207-778-7000 Email: firstname.lastname@example.org

 It is meant to serve students, faculty, staff, and community sponsors.